Professional editor, author of eight books, and co-author of six others.

 had to be at least a half-dozen shades of green alone.

-finishes, but one building, a massive, open-centered octagon-shaped high rise,
+the various exterior finishes, but one building, a massive, open-centered octagon-shaped

-the base of which spanned one of the many waterways, particularly fascinated
+high rise whose base spanned one of the many waterways, particularly fascinated

 me.